 (b) any terms defined in the EEI Agreement for the Product(s) that are not also defined in this Agreement, shall be as defined in the EEI Agreement;

-(c) the Into Cinergy, Seller’s Daily Choice Product as modified in this Agreement, shall be subject to the “Force Majeure” provisions of this Agreement;
+(c) the “Into Cinergy, Seller’s Daily Choice” product as modified in this Agreement, shall be subject to the “Force Majeure” provisions of this Agreement;

+(d))

-(d) in respect of the Into Cinergy Product, if Seller's scheduled delivery to Buyer is interrupted as a result of Buyer's attempted transmission beyond the Receiving Transmission Provider's system border, Seller shall be deemed to have satisfied its delivery obligations to Buyer if Seller has utilized either Firm Transmission or non-firm transmission for its delivery obligations hereunder.
-Provided however, that, if Buyer can demonstrate to Seller's reasonable satisfaction that it was Seller's failure to utilize Firm Transmission which was the sole cause of such interruption, then Seller shall not be deemed to have satisfied its delivery obligations to Buyer, and Seller shall be liable to Buyer for damages pursuant to Section 8 of this Agreement;
+(e) with respect to the Into Cinergy Product, if Seller's scheduled delivery to Buyer is interrupted as a result of Buyer's attempted transmission beyond the Receiving Transmission Provider's system border, provided that Buyer is utilizing Firm Transmission to , then, if Buyer can demonstrate that the sole cause of such interruption was the presence of a non-firm leg in the transmission path from the Source Seller into Cinergy, Seller shall not be deemed to have satisfied its delivery obligations to Buyer, and Seller shall be liable to Buyer for damages pursuant to Section 8 of this Agreement For the avoidance of doubt, if Buyer is interrupted as a result of Buyer’s attempted transmission beyond the Receiving Transmission Provider’s system border and Buyer is not utilizing Firm Transmission to MECS, then, notwithstanding the presence of a non-firm leg in the transmission path from the Source Seller into Cinergy the Seller shall be deemed to have satisfied its delivery obligations to Buyer ;

-(e) for the purposes of this Agreement the Delivery Point(s) for the Firm Transmission Contingent-Delivery Point Product shall be the Michigan Electric Coordinated System and at Seller’s daily election;
+(f) for the purposes of this Agreement the Delivery Point(s) for the Firm Transmission Contingent-Delivery Point Product shall be the Michigan Electric Coordinated System at Seller’s daily election;

-(f) the Firm Transmission Contingent-Delivery Point Product shall be subject to the “Force Majeure” provisions of this Agreement;
+(g) the Firm Transmission Contingent-Delivery Point Product shall be subject to the “Force Majeure” provisions of this Agreement;

-(g) all references to “Article Four” as they appear in the Product definitions for both Products in the EEI Agreement shall be deleted and the references to Section 8 of this Agreement shall be inserted in their place.
+(h) all references to “Article Four” as they appear in the Product definitions for both Products in the EEI Agreement shall be deleted and the references to Section 8 of this Agreement shall be inserted in their place.

-3.19 Replacement Price: The price at which Buyer, acting in a commercially reasonable manner, purchases for delivery at the Delivery Point(s) a replacement for the Product(s) specified herein but not delivered by Seller, plus (i) Costs reasonably incurred by Buyer in purchasing such substitute Product and (ii) additional transmission charges, if any, reasonably incurred by Buyer to the Delivery Point(s), absent a purchase, the market price at the Delivery Point(s) for such Product(s) not delivered as determined by Buyer in a commercially reasonable manner; provided, however, in no event shall such price include any penalties, ratcheted demand or similar charges, nor shall Buyer be required to utilize or change its utilization of its owned or controlled assets or market positions to minimize Seller’s liability.
+3.20 Replacement Price: The price at which Buyer, acting in a commercially reasonable manner, purchases for delivery at the Delivery Point(s) a replacement for the Product(s) specified herein but not delivered by Seller, plus (i) Costs reasonably incurred by Buyer in purchasing such substitute Product and (ii) additional transmission charges, if any, reasonably incurred by Buyer to the Delivery Point(s), or absent a purchase, the market price at the Delivery Point(s) for such Product(s) not delivered as determined by Buyer in a commercially reasonable manner; provided, however, in no event shall such price include any penalties, ratcheted demand or similar charges, nor shall Buyer be required to utilize or change its utilization of its owned or controlled assets or market positions to minimize Seller’s liability.
 For the purposes of this definition, Buyer shall be considered to have purchased replacement Product(s) to the extent Buyer shall have entered into one or more arrangements in a commercially reasonable manner whereby Buyer repurchases its obligation to sell and deliver the Product(s) to another party at the Delivery Point(s).